ErikBjare/gptme/docs/server.rst

     gptme-server

-For more CLI usage, see :ref:`the CLI documentation <cli:gptme-server>`.
+For more CLI usage, see the :ref:`CLI reference <cli:gptme-server>`.

 There are a few different interfaces available: